Kafka Command-Line Interface (CLI) Tools

 kafka-acls

-Tool for adding, removing, and listing ACLs.
+Use the kafka-acls tool to add, remove and list ACLs.
 For example, if you wanted to add two principal users, Jose and Jane to have read and write permissions on the user topic from specific IP addresses, you could use a command like the following:

 bin/kafka-acls.sh --bootstrap-server localhost:9092 --add --allow-principal User:Jose --allow-principal User:Jane --allow-host 198.51.100.0 --allow-host 198.51.100.1 --operation Read --operation Write --topic user